 Sense of hearing

-Turtles also have a very keen sense of hearing.
+Many people are not aware that turtles can hear.
+In fact, turtles also have a very keen sense of hearing.
 They might be able to hear you talking from another room.
 The life of a pet turtle can be pretty dull sometimes, so they enjoy listening and taking in all the sounds around them.

 How Do Turtles Show Affection?